zx80/flask-simple-auth/README.md

 - `FSA_LOGGING_LEVEL` adjust module internal logging level.
   Default is *None*.

+- `FSA_LOCAL` sets the internal object isolation level, must be consistent with the module WSGI usage.
+Possible values are *process*, *thread* (several threads can be used by the WSGI server) and *werkzeug* (should work with sub-thread level request handling, eg greenlets).
+  Default is *thread*.

 Some control is available about internal caching features used for user authentication (user password access and token validations) and authorization (group and per-object permissions):